-Similar to age old The Trolley Problem scenario, there are answers, but those answers are yours and yours alone.
-Some have quick “of course” answers, but these answers are projections of who we want to be, as opposed to the reality of who we are.
-For some, answers to theoretical questions bolster the beliefs they have in who they think they are, based on the definition of moral, righteous man with ironclad beliefs, that isn’t afraid to act when called upon.
+Similar, in some ways, to the The Trolley Problem scenario, there are answers to every problem, but those answers are the individual’s and the individual’s alone.
+Some have quick “of course” answers, but are these the answer or projections of who we want to be, as opposed to the reality of who we are.
+For some, answers to theoretical questions bolster the beliefs we have in who we think they are, based on the definition of a moral, righteous man with ironclad beliefs, who isn’t afraid to act when called upon.

-If you’ve ever been a part of such a situation, be it on a much smaller on scale or not, you see that most people join the pack of spectators that stand in place hoping that someone will step up to save this person.
-You may even hear them ask for another to call someone.
-You do not see these people choking in the clutch, so much as you see them standing there, hoping that someone will do something before tragedy occurs.
-They may believe, in a theoretical sense, that they’re the type of person that would stop an elevator door from closing on an old lady’s head –or any number of scenarios that may not be life-threatening, but are a call to action nonetheless– but when these situations do occur, most will watch, wondering why someone isn’t doing something.
+They may believe, in a theoretical sense, that they’re the type of person who would stop an elevator door from closing on an old lady’s head –or any number of scenarios that may not be life-threatening, but are a call to action nonetheless– but when these situations do occur, most will watch, wondering why someone isn’t doing something.

-The best definition I’ve heard of ordinary men and women that are well-suited to being a member of a first responder, emergency unit, such as firemen, police, or other emergency medical services is that: “They’re the ones that will run into a burning building when everyone else is running out.”
-While I’m sure that the very normal, human instinct to run away from a fire is in every single first responder’s head, they fight that instinct, until it becomes their instinct to run into a burning building.
-I don’t think that the latter instinct occurs soon after they fill out their application.
-I think that they’ve been different, in this way, for as long as they can remember.
+The best definition I’ve heard of ordinary men and women that are well-suited to being a member of a first responder, emergency unit, such as firemen, police, or other emergency medical services is, “They’re the ones who will run into a burning building when everyone else is running out.”
+While I’m sure that the very normal, human instinct to run away from a fire is in the minds of every single first responder’s head, they fight that defense mechanism, until it becomes an ingrained instinct to run into a burning building.
+I don’t think that the latter instinct occurs soon after they fill out an application, or in the course of their training.
+I think that they’re different, and they’ve been different, in this way, for as long as they can remember.

 Most of us sit somewhere in the middle.
-The question is where do you sit?
-The honest man would say, “I don’t know, because I’ve never experienced such a situation.”
+The question is how does an individual define the middle?
+Honest people would say, “I don’t know, because I’ve never experienced such a situation.”
 Or, they would say, “I’d like to think that I’m a type A personality in this regard, and I think I am based on a couple of small scale experiences.”
 The point that scenario builders hope to get across is that the subjects of their question don’t know.
-You can theorize all you want about the type of person you are, but the very act of saving a life, or preventing a smaller scale tragedy, involves an impulsive decision that is largely instinctual, or as difficult to teach as it is to learn.
-It’s often more about who you are, as difficult as that may be to grasp or accept.
+The reader can theorize all they want about the type of person they are, but the very act of saving a life, or preventing a small scale tragedy, involves an impulsive decision that is largely instinctual, or as difficult to teach as it is to learn.
+It’s often more about the person, as difficult as that may be to grasp or accept.